With a 1-7 start to the 2010 MLB season, most critics would say this is “business as usual” for the Baltimore Orioles.

 Sometimes a team just needs a change.

-And today, the city of Baltimore needs a change – something that could maybe – just maybe – put its proud baseball franchise back on the map.
+And today, the city of Baltimore needs a change.
+It needs something that could maybe – just maybe – put this proud baseball franchise back on the map.

 Something that can take Orioles baseball off ‘repeat’ – and away from what only appears to be a gag-worthy mixture of Groundhog Day and the first half of the movie Major League.

 Sorry, Dave – you seem like a good guy – a player’s manager and a friend.
-In fact, I see quotes of that fact via players in the clubhouse – but the fact of the matter is, we all have plenty of good guys in our work lives, but that doesn’t mean we’re out having beers with them every night.
+In fact, I see quotes of that fact via players in the clubhouse.
+But the fact of the matter is, we all have plenty of good guys in our work lives.
+That doesn’t mean we’re out having beers with them every night.

-It’s time to pull the plug on the Dave Trembley regime in Baltimore – and bring in some new life that can maybe boost this team towards the .500 mark.
+It’s time to pull the plug on the Dave Trembley regime in Baltimore.
+Bring in some new life that can potentially boost this team towards the .500 mark.

-Because there’s too much talent in Baltimore, featuring guys like Nick Markakis, Adam Jones, Nolan Reimold, Brian Matusz, Brad Bergesen and Brian Roberts – just to name a few.
+Because plain and simple, there’s just too much talent in Baltimore.
+Nick Markakis, Adam Jones, Nolan Reimold, Brian Matusz, Brad Bergesen and Brian Roberts – just to name a few.

 Now where’s that Emeril character – I am craving a good meatball.